aminubakori/PirateChest/README.md

 ## Installation

-I assume you already have Wamp Server on your computer.
+I assume you already have Wamp Server on your computer and PHP is an enviromental variable.

 1. First download or clone this repository into a folder 'PirateChest' in your www directory.
 2. Navigate to the application/_install folder and run the Install.bat file.
 On successful install move to step 3.